English

 What is Adobe's Creative Cloud versus traditional software?

-Adobe Creative Cloud (CC) is essentially leasing the right to use software.
-Once downloaded, the software behaves as a boxed product.
+Adobe Creative Cloud is leasing the right to download and use software.
 Each month, the software checks that the license is current and allows use.
-Adobe will only sell CC subscriptions in the future.
-CS 6 Master Collection Student and Teacher Edition is a box/download product that you can use indefinitely.

 How long must I subscribe to the Adobe software?

 A subscription is required for the duration of courses associated with the design requirement.
 For some majors, a limited or intermittent use may be preferred.
 Adobe offers several options, but the best value is obtained through a year long commitment to qualified students.
-Access to all programs is required for Art Education (ARTE) or Studio Art (STA) majors for a limited number of courses.
-Access to all programs is required for a minimum of seven semesters for Graphic Design (GRD) majors.
+Access to all programs is required for all students for a limited number of courses.
+Access to all programs is required for a minimum of seven semesters for Graphic Design and Game Design and Development majors.
 For more information, please visit https://creative.adobe.com/plans.

 Can I use Open Source software?